 Although sunlight is great for making vitamin D, too much sun exposure can be very dangerous.
 If you plan on spending a lot of time in the sun this summer, make sure to avoid getting sunburned.
 It is best to reapply sunscreen every one to two hours especially if you’re sweating or bathing.

-With that being said, Vitamin D can be obtained in many different ways.
+With all that being said, Vitamin D can be obtained in many different ways.
 You can still get your daily dose of vitamin D with sunscreen on, and through the right foods and supplements.
-Remember to stay safe this summer and come into Affiliated Dermatology to meet with our team for a skin screening!
-Better to be safe than sorry.
+Remember to stay safe this summer and visit one of our Affiliated Dermatology locations to meet with our team for a skin screening!
+Living in Arizona and being exposed to UV rays nearly everyday, it’s better to be safe than sorry.